-Chris Kennerly, associate dean of students, serves as the administrative liaison for the house.
-The house is maintained by student managers, and programming occurs with the help of a program board; interested students, faculty, administrators and staff, are encouraged to join the programming board and help facilitate the house goals.
+Timothy Bussey, associate director of diversity, equity, and inclusion, serves as the administrative liaison for the house.
+The house is maintained by student managers, and programming occurs with the help of a program board and interested students, faculty and staff, who are encouraged to join the board and to help facilitate the house goals.

-Unity House is open 24 hours a day, 7 days a week during the academic year.
+Unity House is newly located behind Farr Hall at 100 E. Brooklyn St., Unit 2, and it is open 24 hours a day, 7 days a week during the academic year.
 The building is open for meetings and public use.
-House policies, mission statement, and availability of facilities are available upon request from the house managers.
+House policies, mission statement and availability of facilities are available upon request from the house managers.

 At Unity House, we recognize that the LGBTQ+ community is an intersectional community with a number of diverse sexualities, gender identities and gender expressions.
 We honor the diversity of our community in both our programming and our physical space.